Sydney-Informatics-Hub/hello-nextflow-2025/docs/part2/03_quant.md

     -o results/${SAMPLE_ID}
 ```

-Same as the previous lesson, this script contains the `${SAMPLE_ID}` variable defintions which is used to connect sample names to fastq file paths.
+Same as the previous lesson, this script contains the `${SAMPLE_ID}` variable definitions which is used to connect sample names to FASTQ file paths.
 Within the `salmon quant` execution command:

 - `--libType=U` is a required argument for Salmon.
 - `-i results/salmon_index` is the directory output by the `INDEX` process.